 Padma Shri awardee Dhrupad maestro Ramakant Gundecha passes away in Bhopal

-The 56-year-old renowned vocalist suffered heart attack at Bhopal’s Habibganj railway station, while waiting to catch a train.
+The 56-year-old renowned vocalist suffered a heart attack at Bhopal’s Habibganj railway station, while waiting with elder brother Umakant Gundecha and pakhawaj player cousin Akhilesh Gundecha.

 BHOPAL: Padma Shri awardee Dhrupad maestro Ramakant Gundecha passed away in Madhya Pradesh capital Bhopal on Friday evening.